zbo14/sourcery/README.md

 ## Why?

 Source files (e.g. JavaScript-s) often contain information about subdomains and endpoints that's difficult to discover via other enumeration/brute-forcing methods.
 A single webpage may require dozens of scripts, each containing tens of thousands of lines of code.
-There are existing tools to crawl sites and parse endpoints from these large files, but these tools aren't always easy to integrate with existing workflows.
+There are existing tools to crawl sites and parse endpoints from these large files, but these tools aren't always free or easy to integrate with existing workflows.

 If you're a bug-bounty hunter or web security researcher, chances are you're spending a lot of time in the browser.
 While you navigate around a web application and test different functionality,`sourcery` parses URLs, domains, and endpoints from all the files and response payloads it sees.
 It writes this information to a directory you specify.

+## Install

+`npm i @zbo14/sourcery`

 ## Usage